MicrosoftDocs/power-platform/power-virtual-agents/build-22/authoring-variables.md

 [!INCLUDE [Build 2022](includes/build-22-disclaimer.md)]

 Save customers' responses in a bot conversation to variables and reuse them later in the conversation.
-Or use variables to create logical expressions that dynamically route the customer down different conversation paths.
+Or, use variables to create logical expressions that dynamically route the customer down different conversation paths.

 For example, save a customer's name in a variable called `UserName`, and the bot can address the customer by name as the conversation continues.